The

 Tree Tales

-The Ginkgo Tree Tales are a series of children's books featuring Korea's symbolic animals, illustrated by the gifted artist, Lee, Woong Ki.
-These are not retellings of traditional folktales, but fun, exciting new stories that any child, anywhere, will enjoy.
-Through hints in the text and Woong Ki’s whimsical, humorous and wonderfully detailed illustrations, readers will come away having learned much about the ancient, yet very modern culture that is Korea.
+The Ginkgo Tree Tales are a series of children's books featuring some of Korea's favorite traditional characters.
+These are not retellings of traditional folktales.
+They are fun, exciting new stories that any child, anywhere, will enjoy.
+Through hints in the text and whimsical, wonderfully detailed illustrations, readers will come away not only having had a rollicking good time, but learning much about the ancient, yet very modern culture that is Korea.

 MARYJO P. GLOVER, a speech language pathologist for over 25 years, is a member of the Rt.
 19 Writers group and the Society of Children's Book Writers and Illustrators.
 She and her husband live in Pittsburgh, Pennsylvania.